ZAP Xebra

 The ZAP Xebra was an electric car launched in May 2006 in the United States market by ZAP corporation.
 It is classified legally as a three-wheel motorcycle in some jurisdictions, and is available in both sedan (model SD) and pickup (model PK) truck variants.
 It has seat belts.
 It does not have regenerative braking.
 The PK pickup has a dump bed, with fold-down sides and tailgate, that allows easy access to the batteries, controller, motor, and charger.

-The Xebra was phased out in 2009, and in 2013 the company was ordered to buy back all of the 2008 models that were sold and destroy them due to a failure to meet the braking requirements for a motorcycle.
+Although Zap listed a price for model year 2010, the Xebra was phased out after 2009.
+In 2013 the company was ordered to buy back all of the 2008 models that were sold and destroy them due to a failure to meet the braking requirements for a motorcycle.